JelleDeMoerloose/thesis_keylime_deployment/README.md

 5. **Run Ansible Playbook:**

-   To automatically provision the VM setup with Keylime and configure it correctly, you can use the Ansible `playbook.yml` file.
-Make sure that you turn `swtpm_enabled: true` to install a TPM emulator and IMA emulator, as these local VM's do not have a dedicated TPM.

    Because I was using Windows, I could not use Ansible.
 So I ssh-ed into the tenant using `vagrant ssh keylime_tenant` and cloned this github repository.
 Ansible is already installed on this machine, and the hostfile will work without any changes.

+   To automatically provision the VM setup with Keylime and configure it correctly, you can use the Ansible `playbook.yml` file.
+Make sure that you turn `swtpm_enabled: true` (inside `group_vars/all`) to install a TPM emulator and IMA emulator, as these local VM's do not have a dedicated TPM.

    Execute this on the tenant.